Ask a doctor about a prescription for ERTAPENEM SUN 1 g POWDER FOR CONCENTRATE FOR INFUSION SOLUTION

 Prevention:

-Consult your doctor, pharmacist, or nurse before starting to use Ertapenem SUN.
+Consult your doctor, pharmacist or nurse before starting treatment with Ertapenem SUN.

-Although antibiotics, including Ertapenem SUN, destroy certain bacteria, other bacteria and fungi may continue to grow more than usual.
-This is known as bacterial overgrowth.
+Although antibiotics, including Ertapenem SUN, destroy certain bacteria, other bacteria and fungi may continue to grow more than normal.
+This is called bacterial overgrowth.
 Your doctor will monitor bacterial overgrowth and treat you if necessary.

-It is essential to inform your doctor if you have diarrhea before, during, or after your treatment with Ertapenem SUN.
-This is because you may develop a condition known as colitis (inflammation of the intestine).
-Do not take any medication to treat diarrhea without consulting your doctor first.
+It is important that you inform your doctor if you have diarrhea before, during or after your treatment with Ertapenem SUN.
+This is because you may suffer from a disease known as colitis (inflammation of the intestine).
+Do not take any medicine to treat diarrhea without consulting your doctor first.

 Inform your doctor of any other medical condition you have or have had, including:

-Children and Adolescents (3 months to 17 years of age)
+Children and adolescents (from 3 months to 17 years of age)

-The experience with Ertapenem SUN in children under two years is limited.
+Experience with Ertapenem SUN in children under 2 years of age is limited.
 For this age group, your doctor will decide on the possible benefit of its use.
 There is no experience in children under 3 months of age.

-Inform your doctor, pharmacist, or nurse if you are taking medications called valproic acid or sodium valproate (used to treat epilepsy, bipolar disorder, migraines, or schizophrenia).
-This is because Ertapenem SUN may affect how other medications work.
-Your doctor will decide if Ertapenem SUN should be used in combination with these medications.
+Inform your doctor, pharmacist or nurse if you are taking medicines called valproic acid or sodium valproate (used to treat epilepsy, bipolar disorder, migraines or schizophrenia).
+This is because Ertapenem SUN may affect how other medicines work.
+Your doctor will decide whether to use Ertapenem SUN in combination with these medicines.

 Ertapenem SUN has not been studied in pregnant women.
 Ertapenem SUN should not be used during pregnancy unless your doctor decides that the potential benefit justifies the potential risk to the fetus.

-Women receiving Ertapenem SUN should not breastfeed because it has been found in breast milk and may affect the infant.
+Women who are receiving Ertapenem SUN should not breastfeed because it has been found in breast milk and may affect the baby.

-Do not drive or use any tools or machines until you know how you react to the medication.
+Do not drive or use any tools or machines until you know how the medicine affects you.

-Certain adverse effects, such as dizziness and somnolence, associated with Ertapenem SUN may affect patients' ability to drive or operate machines.
+Certain side effects have been reported with Ertapenem SUN, such as dizziness and drowsiness, which may affect the patient's ability to drive or use machines.

 Ertapenem SUN contains sodium

-This medication contains approximately 158 mg of sodium (main component of table salt/for cooking) in each 1 g dose.
-This is equivalent to 7.9% of the recommended daily maximum sodium intake for an adult.
+This medicine contains approximately 158 mg of sodium (main component of cooking/table salt) per 1 g dose.
+This is equivalent to 7.9% of the maximum recommended daily sodium intake for an adult.

-Ertapenem SUN will always be prepared and administered by a doctor or other healthcare professional through intravenous (into a vein) injection.
+Ertapenem SUN will always be prepared and administered intravenously (into a vein) by a doctor or other healthcare professional.

 To prevent surgical wound infections after colon or rectal surgery, the recommended dose of Ertapenem SUN is 1 g administered as a single intravenous dose 1 hour before surgery.

-It is very important that you continue receiving Ertapenem SUN for the entire time your doctor has told you.
+It is very important that you continue to receive Ertapenem SUN for the entire time your doctor has told you.

 If you are given more Ertapenem SUN than you should